yuri-gilferreira/watershed-challenge/README.md

 ![precip_extreme_10years](imgs/precip_extreme_yearly_10year.png)

-7.Extreme flux prediction.
+7. Extreme flux prediction.
 Train one or many models (using your preferred algorithms) for estimating the probability of having an extreme flux.
 Feel free to create new features or use external variables.
 Some of the discussion we would like to see: Which data can be used and which cannot?
 Of course, we cannot use future data, but what about data from the same day?
 Or from the previous day?
 <br>
 Everything depends on how you propose the model use.
 Make a proposal on how you would use the model in practice (for example, once trained, the model will predict next day probability).
 Depending on your proposal, set constraints about which variables you can or cannot use.